Technical specialists and professionals for your business

 Digital Option: Mobile ARC (Since 2025)

-If your mobile ARC is active in the government app, you can open an account and conduct transactions at participating banks without presenting the physical card.
+If your mobile ARC is active in the government app, you may open an account and conduct transactions at participating banks without presenting the physical card.

 Recommended Banks & Foreigner Support Centers